 Most program components targeted all students in Bradley.
 But tutoring and mentoring services, which were more resource intensive than the instructional components, were reserved for "high-risk" students.
 For these services, we identified approximately 10% of each school's population as at elevated risk for substance use each year.
 These students were selected on the basis of teacher ratings of behavior, grades, attendance, suspensions, and age.
 A linear composite weighted each of these five predictors of problem behavior equally, and highest scoring students were selected for intervention.
 Because selection was based on data from teachers and school records from the prior school year, students who were new to the school (e.g., incoming sixth graders and students transferring in) were not eligible for selection in their first year.
-High-risk students were retained in the sample and were provided services as long as they were enrolled at Bradley.
+High-risk students were enrolled at Bradley.
 Each year, additional students were selected (using the same procedure) to replace those students who left the school.